 Bradford is the third largest city in Yorkshire and is a few miles west of Leeds.
 Given the position, it’s a great place to be a student.
 With lovely towns all around, some amazing countryside to enjoy and several universities, it’s a great place to spend time.

 So, if you’re thinking about studying in Bradford, it’s a brilliant place to be.
 The locals are friendly, there’s lots to see and do and you’re in God’s Own Country.

-Universities in Bradford
+Student life in Bradford

 As Bradford is close to Leeds and some other towns, there’s a lot of education happening in the area.
 The University of Bradford is the main option but you also have Bradford College and University of Bradford International College.

 You’re also not far from the University of Leeds, Leeds Beckett University, Leeds Trinity University, Leeds Arts University and a number of other private colleges.

 The University of Bradford is known as a technology university that undertakes excellent research and partners with leading companies.

 The Faculty of Engineering and Informatics is well respected for its School of Engineering, School of Electrical Engineering and Computer Science and School of Media, Design and Technology.